Havengore Bridge Status: Open to marine traffic in accordance with MOD byelaws.

 Further information about navigating through Havengore Creek can be found on the Crouch Harbour Authority website and a below.

-Havengore Bridge – A guide for marine vessels
+Havengore Bridge – a guide for marine vessels

-If you’re thinking of sailing in the area of Maplin/Foulness Sands (which surround the live firing Range at MOD Shoeburyness), and intend to use Havengore Passage to reach the inner waterways of the River Roach/Crouch (or reverse journey), we strongly advise you to familiarise yourself with the restrictions on passing through Havengore Bridge.
+If you’re thinking of sailing in the area of Maplin/Foulness Sands (which surround the live firing Range at MOD Shoeburyness), and intend to use Havengore Creek to reach the inner waterways of the River Roach/Crouch (or reverse journey), we strongly advise you to familiarise yourself with the restrictions on passing through Havengore Bridge.
 The following information will help you plan a successful journey:

 - Havengore Bridge is only passable when the MOD Shoeburyness Range is NOT ACTIVE.